 Authority and Applicability:

 This Ordinance is adopted pursuant to 30-A MRS Sec.
 3001 and 30-A MRS Sec.
 3751 et seq.
 The provisions of the ordinance shall apply to all Automobile Graveyards, Automobile Recycling Businesses, and Junkyards as defined in 30-A MRS Sec.
 3752 within the Town of Whitefield.
-The Whitefield Select Board delegates all permitting and inspection activities to the Planning Board and/or Code Enforcement Officer, where appropriate.
-Persons or entities wishing to establish an Automobile Graveyard, Automobile Recycling Business, or Junkyard within the Town of Whitefield shall first obtain a permit from the Whitefield Planning Board (hereinafter “the Municipal Officers”) and shall be subject to the provisions of this Ordinance.
+The Whitefield Select Board (hereinafter “the Municipal Officers”) may delegate all permitting and inspection activities to the Code Enforcement Officer (hereinafter CEO) and/or Planning Board , where appropriate.
+Persons or entities wishing to establish an Automobile Graveyard, Automobile Recycling Business, or Junkyard within the Town of Whitefield shall first obtain a permit from the Whitefield Municipal Officers and shall be subject to the provisions of this Ordinance.

 From the time of enactment of this Ordinance, owners of properties that meet the criteria as defined in this Ordinance as an automobile graveyard, automobile recycling business or junkyard have six months to come into compliance and be permitted or to remedy all conditions that would subject them to requirements for being permitted under this Ordinance.
 This Ordinance shall not apply to pre-existing “family farm” dumps that may date back into the 1800’s and which have not had any accretionary activity since 2002, and which consist primarily of household and farm waste products (including but not limited to cans, glass bottles, discarded agricultural and household implements) consistent with daily living activities at the time.
 This Ordinance does not apply to lawn sales and the like, provided that there is no more than one per month and that they last no longer than 3 days.
 All materials must be removed between sales.
 No permits are necessary.
 Any full time "lawn sales" or similar will be considered junkyards and subject to this Ordinance.